8.31 million (2013)

 A new passenger terminal building is also part of the expansion plan.
 The building will have 32 boarding air bridges, an additional runway and a control tower.

-The terminal building has a net flooring area of 334,995m² and will handle 12 million passengers annually.
-It will be operational by early 2014 and feature shopping centres, restaurants, cafes, elegant lounges and a 90-bed four-star airside hotel, the latter aimed at transfer passengers.
-There will be a 97m-high control tower and a new air traffic management centre ready by 2013 to control flight movement.
+The terminal building has a net floor area of 334,995m² and will handle 12 million passengers annually.
+It will feature shopping centres, restaurants, cafes, elegant lounges and a 90-bed four-star airside hotel, the latter aimed at transfer passengers.
 The design of the terminal will incorporate modern and Omani traditional motifs.

 The building’s size is large for such a capacity but the intention is to provide a high standard of comfort in the terminal, according to engineering consultants COWI.
 Muscat is going to be a big transit airport and therefore greater space is needed to ease the flow of passengers.